 If there’s one of those elements not being tested right now in your account, you’re not pushing it hard enough.
 Excluding yourself from making discoveries that could change your world.
 If you don’t have time for it, hire someone to do it for you.
 Edison didn’t do it himself, he had a team supporting him.

 I. Ad copy experiments.

 The most basic experiment you can conduct.
 It’s so easy you have no excuse for not having at least (and “at most” for newbies) two ads running in every ad group at any given time.
 When I have a new ad group I’ll test a new ad every 100 impressions.
-On well performing ad groups, I’ll test a new ad every day.
-And on highly performing campaigns I may test less often if an ad has be running successfully for long and it’s pretty hard to beat.
+On well-performing ad groups, I’ll test a new ad every day.
+And on highly performing campaigns I may test less often if an ad has been running successfully for long and it’s pretty hard to beat.